christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 #### Deciding for Consistency {#sec:consistency-decisions}

-TODO challenges when applying a weaker consistency model, especially eventual consistency (see the subsection about optimistic replication), are on the consuming application side.
-While a strongly consistent distributed system render itself to the consumer as a single-node system, making it easy for the developer to use it as it's API is clear, stale data and long-running asynchronous behavior must be handled accordingly when talking to an eventual consistent system, rendering the API totally different.
-Not all use cases are suitable to be built with an eventual consistent system.

-"Hence different systems have different consistency requirements and systems should offer flexibility in how to configure consistency for different kind of operations."
+In order to decide on a consistency model, several factors must be taken into account.
 The actual consistency model to decide for depends on the use case of the distributed database system.
 Therefore, many popular DDBS allow the developers to select the consistency model of their choice by configuration.
-When deciding for a consistency model, it makes sense to base the decision on the dependability properties that are neccessary for the given use case.
+When deciding for a consistency model, it makes sense to base the decision on the dependability properties that are neccessary for the given use case (cf. the bank transfer example in subsection [@sec:safety-reliability]).

-TODO two examples from above sections, one with high availability, one with high safety (= consistency), e.g. flight systems example (an airplane that does not start when there is a fault is better (no avail. but high safety), while...)
+There are even attempts to formally describe the consistency model needs at the level of operations: Gotsman et al. propose a proof rule for determining the consistency guarantees for different operations on a replicated database that are sufficient to meet given data integrity invariants [@gotsman2016cause].

+\paragraph{Challenges of weaker consistency.}

+When applying a weaker consistency model, especially eventual consistency (cf. section [@sec:optimistic-replication]), challenges arise on the consuming application side.
+While a strongly consistent distributed system is similar to a single-node system for the consumer and makes it easy for the developer to use because its API is clear, stale data and long-running asynchronous behavior must be handled appropriately when talking to an eventual consistent system, which makes it a completely different API.
+Consequently, eventual consistency is not suitable for all use cases.

+\paragraph{Constantly review decisions.}

+When stronger consistency models increase the latency of a system in an unacceptable way and there are no other ways to mitigate this, eventual consistency may be considered.
+It can dramatically increase the performance of a system, but it must fit the use cases of the system and its applications, and it means additional work for developers.
+At least, it is worth questioning again and again whether strong consistency is really mandatory: even popular systems like Kubernetes undergo this process, as current research seeks to apply eventual consistency to meet edge-computing requirements [@jeffery2021rearchitecting].
+At the same time, systems that have originally been eventually consistent could also benefit from re-architecting into stronger consistency to be easier to use and understand for both users and developers, as was the case with AWS S3, as we will show later in section [@sec:cost-of-replication].
+In essence, it is worthwhile to constantly challenge applied consistency models as use cases change or new ones are added.

+\paragraph{Let the user decide.}

+When deciding on a consistency model for a distributed database system, it is important to recognize that different applications built on top of the database will themselves have different consistency requirements, so it may be a good idea to provide multiple consistency models and flexibility in configuring these models for different types of operations in a database system.
+Many popular database system vendors allow their users to choose for the consistency model of their choice, even at the operations level.
+Some of those vendors offer true fine-grained consistency options, such as Microsoft Azure Cosmos DB, which offers even 5 models with gradually decreasing consistency constraints [@microsoft2022cosmosconsistency].

+\paragraph{Influence of the infrastructure and overall architecture.}

-But not only the use case, but also the technical architecture can be an important factor in the decision...
-TODO the paper below, and possible to have strong consistency and still low latency and availability by providing multi-layer consistency models and partitioning etc
+Not only the use case, but also the capabilities of the infrastructure the system will be deployed onto and the overall technical architecture pla an important factor in the decision.
+Under certain circumstances, it is possible to provide high levels of consistency and yet low latency and availability, e.g., by using multiple or even nested layers of different consistency models and intelligent partitioning techniques.

-Nested implementation of replication to support different consistency layers...

-"We presented the first proof rule establishing that a given consistency choice in a replicated database is sufficient to preserve a given integrity invariant." [@gotsman2016cause]
-"requesting stronger consistency in too many places may hurt performance, and requesting it in too few places may violate correctness"

-A few vendors offer real fine-grained consistency choices to the user... like Cosmos DB "With Azure Cosmos DB, developers do not have to settle for extreme consistency choices (strong vs. eventual consistency).
-It offers 5 well-defined consistency choices - strong, bounded-staleness, session, consistent-prefix and eventual – so you can select the consistency model that is just right for your app."

-- Eventual consistency can increase performance dramatically; see for example kubernetes made eventual consistent instead of strong to meet edge-computing requirements [@jeffery2021rearchitecting]
-- Not always neccessary; good system design allows even strong consistent services to work at the edge
+The critique of the CAP theorem presented in the previous subsections allows for a more deliberate choice of consistency in practical systems, since several other properties can affect the actual requirements for consistency and dependability, often even more than the original theoretical properties of the CAP theorem.
+As an example, Google's distributed _NewSQL_ database system Spanner is in theory a CP class system [@corbett2013spanner].
+It's design supports strong consistency with realtime clocks.
+In practice, however, things are different: given that the database is proprietary and runs on Google's own infrastructure, Google is in full control of every aspect of the system (including the clocks).
+The company can employ additional proactive strategies to mitigate network issues (such as predictive maintenance) and to reduce latency in Google's extremely widespread data center architecture.
+In addition, intelligent sharding techniques have been deployed (we will discuss partitioning and sharding in the following section [@sec:partitioning]) that take advantage of this data center architecture.
+As a result, the system is highly available in practice (records to date even show availability of more than five nines (99.999 %) at the time of writing), and manifested network partitions are extremely rare.
+Eric Brewer, the author of the CAP theorem and now (at the time of writing) VP of infrastracture at Google, even claims that Spanner is technically CP but effectively CA [@brewer2017spanner].
+We'll look at Spanner in more detail in section [@sec:previous-work].
+It is important to realize that this is not possible (at least at this scale) with open, self-managed distributed databases, or generally with systems on smaller, less complex infrastructures, as it is always a question of overall economic efficiency.

-We will discuss the overall cost of replication further in this work in subsection [@sec:cost-of-replication] once we have introduced additional concepts that play a crucial role in deciding on one or more consistency models and replication protocols.
+In addition, the actual choice of a replication protocol adds another layer of considerations that must be factored into the decision.
+We will discuss the overall _cost of replication_ further in this work in subsection [@sec:cost-of-replication] once we have introduced additional concepts that play a crucial role in deciding on one or more consistency models and replication protocols.

+As a rule of thumb, the more tightly coupled the replicated database system and infrastructure, the easier it is to ensure strong consistency without compromising latency and availability.

 ### Partitioning and Sharding {#sec:partitioning}